Mobile App Planning and Design Insights

 Depending on the overarching business strategy, resource capabilities and availability, and legible budget considerations, these items can be used to help determine the appropriate model to embrace.

 If you are just getting started with your mobile app effort, any one of these or similar industry standards should suffice.

-Based on the overall project plan and business requirements, determine the technical requirements and work with the respective mobile architect and engineering lead to identify the best implementation based on budget, requirements, knowledge, resource availability and related criteria.
+Based on the overall project plan and business requirements, determine the technical requirements and work with the respective mobile architect and engineering lead to identifying the best implementation based on budget, needs, knowledge, resource availability, and related criteria.

-And there are many other specialized or independent offerings out there, like Adjust, Appsee, MixPanel, and others with their own strengths and weaknesses.
+And there are many other specialized or independent offerings out there, like Adjust, Appsee, MixPanel, and others, with their strengths and weaknesses.

-Within your mobile ecosystem, consider tracking signals like installs, active devices, session activity, latent accounts, user profiles, funnel events and user satisfaction, among others.
-This data should feed into a broader customer experience and data management program and framework (CDP, DMP, etc.) for best results.
+Within your mobile ecosystem, consider tracking signals like installs, active devices, session activity, latent accounts, user profiles, funnel events, and user satisfaction, among others.
+This data should feed into broader customer experience and data management programs and frameworks (CDP, DMP, etc.) for the best results.

 Based on the business goals of the application, prioritize the signals that need to be tracked and choose a solution that best meets those needs.
 Facilitate the help of experts in the industry that have had experience working with the various offerings and can speak to their pros and cons.